 Disney World is huge and a bit overwhelming.
 It makes Disneyland look like a city park by comparison.
-Visiting Florida’s Disney resort is a dream vacation for many families and we hope our Walt Disney World tips will go a long way to take the stress and confusion out of your vacation planning.
+Visiting Florida’s Disney resort is a dream vacation for many families and we hope our Walt Disney World Tips for First Timers will go a long way to take the stress and confusion out of your vacation planning.

 Visit Walt Disney World and stay at these Family Friendly Hotels

 Share your two cents and explore the tips and recommendations of many other Trekaroo parents in the Walt Disney World Review Guide

 Heading to another park or want to see our entire library or Disney content?
 Check out our Ultimate Guide to Disney Vacations.

 Let’s get started with tips on deciding when to go.

 DISNEY WORLD TIPS FOR FIRST TIMERS

 Decide When To Go

 The best time to visit Walt Disney World is mid-week during the off-season.
 I have been to Disney World at different times of the year and this California girl melted when I visited during the summer.
 I would avoid it at all costs for three reasons 1.
 It is super crowded 2.
 It is ridiculously hot and humid and 3.
 It rains buckets, especially in June.
 If your kids can take a couple days off from school, it is certainly worth the effort.
 Your family will spend much less time-fighting crowds, standing in long lines and on peak days, one-day admission prices will rise 20% over regular day admission.
 Peak dates include the Christmas season, Spring Break, and peak summer.
 If you visit the parks on “value” days, the price is reduced by 4%.
 Visit the Disney World pricing calendar for updated information.
 Here are my four favorite times of year to visit Disney World: